Error estimates and adaptivity for a least-squares method applied to the Monge-Amp\`ere equation: Least-squares formulation and splitting algorithm for Monge-Amp ere equation

 Then, in order to initialize $u^0$ we solve the following Poisson problem:

-\begin{remark} This initialization is widely used in the literature, not only in the context of nonlinear least-squares methods (see \cite{lakkis}).
-For this reason, it may be useful to provide sufficient conditions under which the initial guess \( u^0 \) is convex, since we are seeking a convex solution.
-Note that the positivity of the Laplacian alone does not guarantee convexity of the solution.
-However, consider the case where \( \Omega = B_1(0) \subset \mathbb{R}^2 \), and let \( f = f(|x|) \) be positive and increasing in \( |x| \), and \( g = g(|x|) \) be radial.
-Then the solution \( u^0 \) is a radial function, i.e., \( u^0(x) = u^0(r) \) with \( r = |x| \in [0,1] \) and $u^0$ is convex.
-Indeed, \eqref{eq:initialization} translates into:
+\begin{remark} This initialization is commonly used in the literature, not only for nonlinear least-squares methods \cite{lakkis}.
+Since the solution must be convex, we would prefer starting from a convex \(u^0\).
+The positivity of the Laplacian alone does not guarantee convexity.
+However, if \(\Omega = B_1(0) \subset \mathbb{R}^2\), \(f = f(|x|)\) is positive and increasing in \(|x|\), and \(g = g(|x|)\) is radial, one can show that the solution \(u^0\) is radial, \textit{i.e.}, \(u^0(x) = u^0(r)\) with \(r = |x| \in [0,1]\), and \(u^0\) is convex. \end{remark}